latex-access/latex-access/readme.md

 The scripts currently interface to Jaws for Windows, (version 5 and above), NVDA, (2011.1 or later), Brltty and Emacspeak.
-For documentation regarding any of the interfaces to the previously mentioned screen readers/editors, please refer to any of the readme files in the appropriate folder, or consult the latex-access manual.
+For documentation regarding any of the interfaces to the previously mentioned screen readers/editors, please refer to any of the readme files in the appropriate folder, or consult the [Latex-access manual](/docs/manual.html).